SamuelBlum/Bluetooth-Hearing-Aid/README.md

 # Bluetooth-Hearing-Aid
-Generic bluetooth hearing aid for any device
+Generic bluetooth hearing aid for any bluetooth device with microphone and speaker